-- When my faith is in the revelation of God in Christ – God begins to teach us,
+- When my faith is in the revelation of God in Christ – God begins to teach me

-So how can we recognize when we have begun to build upon the wrong foundation?
+So how can we recognise when we have begun to build upon the wrong foundation?

 As soon as we find ourselves studying our Bibles in an attempt to ‘crack the code to success’ (however you define success), Jesus has actually become a means to a ‘greater’ end.

-If we measure wisdom according to the letters in front of a person’s name we have missed God’s definition of true wisdom.
-The Corinthians wanted a ‘letter of reference’ from Paul, his reply was ‘you are my reference letter!’
+If we measure wisdom according to the letters in front of a person’s name, we have missed God’s definition of true wisdom.
+The Corinthians wanted a ‘letter of reference’ from Paul, yet his reply was, ‘You are my reference letter!’
 His point was that we judge wisdom by the fruit of a person’s life and ministry not by how knowledgeable they are or how many references of commendation they have.

 Because the world is a scary, unpredictable place, we begin to put our confidence in our ability to ‘make a plan’ rather than putting our trust in God who knows what is still unknown to us.